K. C. Wu: Activities after leaving mainland China

 Following the relocation of the Nationalist government to Taipei, Wu served as Governor of Taiwan from 1949 to 1953.
 Wu attempted to bring a greater degree of self-governance to the Taiwanese people, allowing for the election of certain local officials by popular vote.
 Wu also brought critics of Chen Yi into the government, and attempted to cut back on police brutality.
 Wu was opposed by many conservative members of the Nationalist government, including Chiang Ching-kuo and Chen Cheng.

 Wu's conflict with the younger Chiang worsened.
 Wu submitted his resignation to the elder Chiang but it was rejected.
 In April 1952, an alleged assassination targeting Wu was suspected.
-In April 1953, he (successfully) resigned from his position as governor and on 24 May 1953 he hastily left Taiwan on a "lecture tour".
+In April 1953, he resigned from his position as governor, and on 24 May he hastily left Taiwan on a "lecture tour".
 Wu's family left for the United States, except one son who was not permitted to leave by the Chiangs.
 In 1954, a wave of accusations appeared in Taiwan alleging Wu's corruption.
 At the same time, the Chiangs moved to dismiss Wu's associates from government.
 They also formally expelled Wu from the Kuomintang.
-Following his son's departure from Taiwan, Wu began to speak out against what he saw were serious problems with the Kuomintang government.
+Following his son's departure from Taiwan, Wu began to speak out against what he saw were serious problems with the Kuomintang (KMT) government.
 That same year, Wu wrote an article in Look magazine entitled "Your Money is Building a Police State in Taiwan".
 The war of words between Wu and Chiang's regime escalated further, including a resolution against him by the ROC's National Assembly.
 Later in 1954, a war of words also erupted between Wu and Hu Shih, who was also in the United States at the time.

-At that time, the United States was attempting to forge an alliance with the Taiwan Central Government in order to secure a strong military chain to keep communism at bay.
+At that time, the United States was attempting to forge an alliance with the government on Taiwan.
 Thus, the idea of fighting the police state was low on the United States agenda.
 Following a lack of American response to his writings, K.C.
 Wu lived in the United States where he served as professor of Chinese history at Armstrong Atlantic State University in Savannah, Georgia.
 During his time in the United States, he wrote various works, including a detailed analysis on Chinese culture in the context of mythology and early history in his book The Chinese Heritage.

-Wu is remembered mainly for his vital role in the formation of a liberal modern Taiwan and his anti-communist beliefs typical of a member of Kuomintang, but he is also remembered for his outspoken anti-Kuomintang rhetoric and turbulent disagreements with the more Russian-styled Chiang Ching-kuo.
+Wu is remembered mainly for his vital role in the formation of a liberal modern Taiwan and his anti-communist beliefs typical of KMT members, but he is also remembered for his outspoken anti-Kuomintang rhetoric and turbulent disagreements with the more Russian-styled Chiang Ching-kuo.
+After the Great Retreat, there were pro-American liberals in the Kuomintang, but as Chiang Ching-kuo took control of party, military, and administrative powers and, as a result, pro-American elements like K. C. Wu or Wang Shijie were expelled.